 - Get ready to redo.
 It happens.
 If it’s not working well, you have to do it again.

 - “…Well when it comes to repairing those sediment bowl assemblies, you know you really have only a couple choices you either repair what you’ve got or you replace it.
 Now I could buy a new one of those sediment bowl assemblies complete for about twenty eight to thirty five dollars at a, say like a tractor supply.
 The problem with that is that now those are poorly made.
 You know “they don’t make them like they used to”.
 That adage certainly applies to sediment bowl assemblies.
-So this one got’s some age to it, but I like it.
+So this one has got some age to it, but I like it.
 There are no cracks in it and I kinda like it, this is all brass including the little lever there.
 I think we can do al little bit of tune-up on this one and save it and end up getting some mileage out of it…” [x]